Ovarian Cancer

 Well no because I feel as though I've had a healthy diet, I'm a vegetarian anyway, which I'd been for a number of years before the operation.
 I'd not smoked, well for quite a few years, I mean I'd smoked until I was about 20, but for 30 years I hadn't smoked, I only drink socially, and I feel as though I have got quite a healthy lifestyle anyway.
 I look after myself, I'd always eaten the right food, well my parents had always insisted I eat the right food (laughing).
 I'd been brought up healthily and I had always been very fit; I've always exercised, I walk.
 So I didn't see, really, that there were any major changes that I could make.

-A few women said that they had considered following a dramatically different diet but had decided that it would be too restrictive.
-One had known someone who had followed an extreme diet and had found it depressing when they died.
-She thought it would be better to eat foods that she enjoyed.
 Not everyone finds it easy to make dietary changes.
-Some tried to eat healthily but said they slipped back into bad habits or had a partner who stuck to their habitual diet.
-One woman had become reliant on convenience foods since her illness because she felt too tired to cook.
-Some had taken advice or read about healthy eating for people living with cancer but thought it was contradictory.
-This was sometimes because of confusing research results that suggest that foods, such as fruits and vegetables, are beneficial although vitamin supplements are not.
+Some tried to eat healthily but said they 'slipped back into bad habits' or had a partner who stuck to their habitual diet which made it more difficult for them to maintain dietary changes.
+One woman became reliant on convenience foods with her illness because she felt too tired to cook.
+Some had taken advice or read about healthy eating for people living with cancer but thought it could be contradictory at times.

 Found it hard to adjust her diet during treatment and found dietary advice for people with cancer conflicting and confusing.